Interview with Babak Fatholahi

 I went to university when I was 18 like all my peers.
 Having passed several years of my life at the university I realized that this is not something that I love to do and I got no plans for the future.
 The only thing that I loved to do was taking pictures with Nokia Cellphone which my family had recently bought for me.
 But back then I only took a self-portrait and this was the beginning of a new chapter of my life.
 I gradually became fascinated by photography than ever before and I bought my first SLR camera with all my savings and my first attempt to become a photographer had begun.
 After a while, in my small studio which was my room, I began photographing with limited equipment and uploading my first works on photographic websites.
 I received admiration from a lot of people and photographers from around the world.
 Therefore, I have continued until this moment.

 ZH: Before photography, did you do any other types of art to express yourself?

-No, before shooting I was interested in movie and literature and I had not done any specific artistic activities prior to that.
+No, before shooting I was interested in movies and literature and I had not done any specific artistic activities before that.
 I remember from time to time that I used to collect a series of paintings and old photographs and archiving them for myself.

 ZH: How would you describe your style?